ClickHouse/ClickHouse/docs/en/query_language/functions/type_conversion_functions.md

 Functions use [rounding towards zero](https://en.wikipedia.org/wiki/Rounding#Rounding_towards_zero), they truncates fraction digits of numbers with floating point.

-The behaviour of functions for negative agruments and for the [NaN](../../data_types/float.md#data_type-float-nan-inf) argument is undefined.
+The behaviour of functions for negative agruments and for the [NaN and Inf](../../data_types/float.md#data_type-float-nan-inf) arguments is undefined.

 **Example**